James Fitzjames: Adoptive family

-Shortly after his birth, Fitzjames was given into the care of the Reverend Robert Coningham and his wife Louisa Capper, who wrote philosophical and poetical works.
-The Coninghams were well-off members of an extended family of Scots/Irish ancestry who, with others from a similar background, settled in the Watford area of Hertfordshire.
+Presumably shortly after his birth, Fitzjames was given into the care of the Reverend Robert Coningham and his wife Louisa Capper, who wrote philosophical and poetical works.
+The Coninghams were well-off members of an extended family of Scots/Irish ancestry.

-The Coningham family seem to have lived at several locations in Hertfordshire, settling in the late 1820s at a substantial 30 acre country estate called Rose Hill in Abbots Langley.
+The Coningham family lived at Watford and Abbots Langley in Hertfordshire, and also at Blackheath.

+In 1832 they acquired a substantial 30 acre country estate called Rose Hill in Abbots Langley.
 Robert and Louisa had one son, William Coningham, who was James Fitzjames' closest friend; the two boys were brought up together as brothers.
 The Coninghams were a well-educated couple who had extensive connections in British intellectual circles of the time.
 Robert Coningham was a Cambridge-educated clergyman although he never took a living.
-He was a cousin of the author John Sterling, and a friend of such intellectuals as Julius Hare and Thomas Carlyle.
+His nephew was the author John Sterling, a friend of such intellectuals as Julius Hare and Thomas Carlyle.
 Before she married, Louisa Coningham had taught at the Rothsay House girls' school in Kennington and was the author of two books.

 This intellectual background enabled them to provide Fitzjames and William Coningham with an exceptionally high level of education.
 William Coningham was briefly sent to Eton College while Fitzjames was away at sea serving on HMS Pyramus.
 On Fitzjames' return to the Coningham household, William Coningham was withdrawn from Eton and the boys' education was provided at home by private tutors, including a son of Robert Towerson Cory, who later tutored the Prince of Wales for Queen Victoria and Prince Albert.
-Fitzjames was brought up by the Coningham family as a son, and although he was unrelated to them he always referred to them as 'uncle' and 'aunt'.
+Fitzjames was brought up by the Coningham family as a son, and he always referred to them as 'uncle' and 'aunt'.